eclipse-kura/kura/docs/kura-wires/script-components/nashorn-conditional-component.md

 # Nashorn Conditional Component

+!!! warning
+    This component is deprecated as of Kura version 5.3 since no more available on Java 8.

 The **Conditional** component is a multiport-enabled component that implements the if-then-else logic in the Wire Composer.
 It is provided by default in every Kura installation.

 ![Nashorn Conditional Component Example](./images/nashorn-conditional-component-example.png)